Vice President, U.S. Chamber of Commerce

 As a civilian attorney, Eversole served as a litigation attorney in the Voting Section of the U.S. Department of Justice, Civil Rights Division.
 He investigated and litigated cases to protect military voting rights under the Uniform and Overseas Citizen Absentee Voting Act (UOCAVA).
 Subsequently, he served as a special counsel for a presidential campaign and provided counsel on state and federal election issues.

 Eversole founded the Military Voter Protection Project (MVP Project)—a program dedicated to promoting and protecting the voting rights of active duty military members and their spouses.
 In addition, he was an adjunct professor for the AMVETS Legal Clinic at Chapman University, which provides free legal representation and support to active duty service members and veterans.

 Eversole holds a J.D. cum laude from Indiana University School of Law and a B.A. cum laude from Wabash College.
-He resides in Washington, D.C., with his wife, Amanda, and their daughter, Ellie.
+He resides in Washington, D.C., with his wife, Amanda and their two daughters.